VictorKwong/AccessProject/README.md

 - [ ] Change collect reward as daily mission (instead of counting time?)
 - [x] Collect all resource time stamp. currentTime - previousCollectTime = Remaining time that hasn't been collect **
 - [x] During Upgrading, change url to collect resource /collectAllResource.
 Finished upgrading and reload page while link = /collectAllResource (Problem Solving). **Change the reload url to origin/account.
+- [ ] Collect Rate will be automatically update as level increase.(Should it be?)
+75/1000 -> 151/2000?
+- [ ] Controlling the item Resource Number, Select and max-cap question

 -> All testing method should be use by IronMine & IronStorage first **